 I am an Assistant Professor at the Development Economics Group at Wageningen University.
-I study the microeconomics and political economy of development, with a focus on South Asia and West Asia.
+I study the microeconomics and political economy of development.
 I am particularly interested in how rural populations cope with information and resource constraints, as well as in how states navigate conflict and influence development prospects.
 To this end, my research combines microeconomic theory with a range of applied methods.
 I also teach microeconomics and political economy at the graduate and undergraduate levels.

 PhD in Economics, 2015-2021